In February 2013, the College Park City Council established an award in recognition of Councilman John Edward “Jack” Perry.

 Criteria: The Jack Perry award will recognize a College Park resident who has participated to an extraordinary degree in neighborhood, civic, or municipal affairs within the City in a manner that improves public spaces, fosters community cohesion, eradicates blight, informs discussion of public issues, provides leadership, and/or furthers the best interests of the City as a whole.

-Nominations: From May 15 to July 15 each year, any resident, neighborhood association or organization in the City may submit a nomination for the Jack Perry Award.
-Nominations should be submitted in writing to the City Clerk for the City of College Park, 8400 Baltimore Avenue, Suite 375, College Park, MD, 20740, or by e-mail to email@example.com.
+Nominations: Nominations are now being accepted.
+Nominations must be submitted in writing to the City Clerk, City of College Park, 8400 Baltimore Avenue, Suite 375, College Park, MD, 20740, or by e-mail to email@example.com no later than September 30, 2020.
 Nominations will be reviewed by a Committee that includes a member of the Perry family.
 This non-monetary award will be presented by the City Council in the fall.